MatthiasWanner/MatthiasWanner/README.md

 - :memo: I love testing new techs and learning new languages.

-- :zap: In my free time, I code personal projects to improve my knowledge and I and read tech articles.
+- :zap: In my free time, I code personal projects to improve my knowledge and I read tech articles.

 ---